What Does it Mean to Optimize a Website?

 It is easy to put off the important task of optimizing an existing website, thinking that it will just take too much work.
 While optimization requires effort, the return you will get for making your website fully compliant with Google best practices cannot be underestimated.
 Remember that 51 percent of your site’s traffic comes from organic search, so making sure you maximize your visibility on the SERPs can have a big impact on your revenue and growth.

-What do I need to do to optimize my site?
+How do I optimize my website?

 - Start with a site SEO audit.
 This will help you find any technical errors or oversights that could be hindering your rankings.